tonghuikang/blog/_posts/2025-09-29-introduction-to-dynamic-programming.md

 # the result is max(dp)
 ```

-Top down approaches are easier to understand.
-The transition logic lives alongside the state logic.
+Top-down approaches are easier to understand because the transition logic lives alongside the state definition.
-It is very clear that the state is (weight_remaining: int, current_item: int) and returns the maximum value.
+It's clear that the state is (weight_remaining, current_item) and the function returns the maximum value.
-For the bottom-up approach, it is harder to see what exactly is the transition.
+The state representation and transitions are harder to understand in the bottom-up approach.

-Top down approaches might exceed time limit.
+Top-down approaches might have high constant factors that can cause you to exceed the time limit.
-For Python there is a default recursion limit of 1000.
-Also the Python code needs to maintain the call stack which might be additional overhead.
+One source of the overhead is the Python call stack.
-For the bottom up approach it is clearer where the compute bottlenecks are.
+For the bottom-up approach, it is clearer where the compute bottlenecks are.

-Top down approaches might manage sparsity better.
+Top-down approaches might manage sparsity better.
 Maybe for some variants of the knapsack problem you do not need to compute all the possible states, just a small subset of it.
 It is harder to implement a bottom-up approach that takes advantage of this observation.